tkhq/docs/docs/documentation/concepts/Wallets.md

 ## Delete keys

 To delete prviate keys you can call the [delete private keys activity](https://docs.turnkey.com/api#tag/Private-Keys/operation/DeletePrivateKeys).
-Before deleting a private key it must have been exported to prevent loss of funds, or you can pass in the `deleteWithoutExport` parameter with the value true to override this.
-The `deleteWithoutExport` parameter, if not passed in, is default false.
+Before deleting a private key it must have been exported to prevent loss of funds, or you can pass in the `deleteWithoutExport` parameter with the value `true` to override this.
+The `deleteWithoutExport` parameter, if not passed in, is default `false`.
 Note that this activity must be initiated by the private key owner.